 What conditions are rare diseases?

 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
-The NIH’s Genetic and Rare Diseases Information Center, hosted by NCATS, offers information on nearly 7,000 rare diseases.
+The NIH’s Genetic and Rare Diseases Information Center, hosted by NCATS, offers information on more than 10,000 rare diseases.

 Who is maintaining the survey?